byte4RR4Y/portscanner/README.md

 potrscanner.new.py = portscanner in python SUPPORTS PROXY CONNECTION (http, https, socks4, socks5)but shows filtered ports too.

-portscanner.exe = portscanner as Windows executable
+portscanner.exe = portscanner as Windows executable(not up to date)

 portscanner = portscanner as Linux executable